haneru-io/haneru_site/src/content/docs/guides/Product Creation/pt1-detailed-product-creation.md

 ---
-title: Creating A Product the Right Way Pt.1
+title: Creating a Product Pt.1
 description: Demonstrating the first half of the product creation process.
 ---